 A draft Source of Income Protection Ordinance is now available for public comment.
 Please read below for more information and answers to Frequently Asked Questions.

 My staff is well equipped to handle a variety of issues that constituents ask us about.
 Is there speeding in your neighborhood?
 We’ll talk to the police about deploying motor officers.
 Is there dumping in the wash?
 We can get in touch with the transportation department.
 You have a question about what you can get rid of at the next household hazardous waste collection?
 We can find that out for you.

 On June 7, Mayor and Council provided direction to begin code updates to streamline Planning and Development Services Department (PDSD) processes.

 PDSD is currently collecting input from stakeholders, staff, and the public on potential code changes.
 It is anticipated those proposed code changes will fall in the following three categories:

 On Friday July 29, 2022, beginning at 6 p.m. the intersection of Broadway and Aviation Parkway is scheduled to close to all through travel as part of the Downtown Links Phase III Improvement Project.
 The intersection is scheduled to reopen on Monday, August 1, around 5 a.m.

-During a July 12 meeting, an updated proposal for changes to commercial parking requirements were presented to Mayor and Council for a public hearing continued from April 19.
+The updated proposal for changes to commercial parking requirements was presented to Mayor and Council for a public hearing continued from the April 19 meeting.